Have you seen the movie Limitless with Bradley Cooper? I’m a pretty big fan. I’d even go as far to say I have a man crush.

 Skinny does not always equal healthy.
 Is your performance suffering, personal life suffering, hormonal balance suffering because you optioned for a “quick fix?”

-We often tend to opt for instant gratification in life.
+We often opt for instant gratification in life.
 Short cuts to everything.

 Sure it’s totally sweet to get instant results but are you able to sustain it over the long haul.
 Were you able to learn anything through the experience, improve yourself, others, your life?